kancharlaNarmadha/1B/README.md

-# EX 12D Queue(Priority Queue) and Deque(Array Deque)
+# EX 1E Java program using String Tokenizer
 ## DATE:
 ## AIM:
-To write a java program to display the added elements from the Priority Queue.
+To write a java program using stringTokenizer to break a string based on multiple delimiters.
+Each character in the constructors delimiter field acts as one delimiter.